 Luckily for us, there was a bar just up the street from the bridge, opposite the church, with a big shady awning and plenty of customers.
 We were probably the only ones drinking coffee at that hour, but we preceded it with a couple of litres of cold water.

 We did not have far to go after that.
 The camping ground (le Botanic) was two or three kilometres along the small Chemin d’Agnac, which ran beside a gigantic new housing estate.

 With all the frantic building that we had seen lately, we were starting to wonder whether there was some sort of population explosion going on in the south of France.

 Eventually we left this unedifying spectacle behind and found ourselves once more amongst vines and hayfields.
-One vineyard even had a faux-antique château with a crenellated tower – it looked all of fifty years old.
+One vineyard even had a faux-antique château with a crenellated tower – it looked all of thirty years old.

 Unfortunately the owner turned up and told us that we could not stay there, as it was reserved.
-He suggested another spot which looked lovely except for the huge grader parked in it.
+He suggested another spot which looked lovely except for a huge grader parked in it.
 He obligingly moved it away.